-Freightplus offers international air freight for urgent parts, heavy machinery, mining equipment or other oversized cargo.
+Freightplus offers international air freight forwarding for urgent parts, heavy machinery, mining equipment or other oversized cargo.

 Freightplus is a Regulated Air Cargo Agent and a member of AFIF.
 With access to all international airlines and private charter operators, our experienced crew is able to identify and apply the most appropriate flights to meet the specific service requirements and delivery deadline of each individual shipment.